-Currency Minimum investment amount Management fee Annual remunera- tion Distributio n EUR none up to 0.36 % of the fund assets annually none (A) or
+Currency amount A Management fee Annual remunera- tion Distribution EUR none up to 1 % of the fund assets annually none (A) or

 Tranche RZ

 No distribution fee will be paid out as part of the management fee for this unit class.
 Instead, the relevant service provider may directly charge the investor its advisory costs in accordance with its individual agreement.